Hello y Hola

-Liens Stay With the House, Debt Follows the Person –
+Liens Stay With the House

-When you buy a home and sign the home loan documents, a lien will be created and filed with the County Tax Assessor.
+When you buy a home and sign the home loan documents, a lien will be created and filed with the County Recorder.
 The home becomes collateral for the home loan.
 The lien restricts you from selling the property to someone else, without first paying off the home loan, taxes, and any other encumbrances.

-Lien and Loan Hierarchy
+Liens and Loan Hierarchy

-Transferring the House to a New Buyer
+Transferring the House to a New Owner

 Before you can transfer the house to a new owner, all of the liens on the house must be satisfied (paid.)